 Also check that there are no areas where condensation might build up unnoticed.
 A sealed fireplace or chimney will still have a flue running behind it, and the moist air will need to circulate.

 Make sure a vent is fitted to prevent a build-up.
 Similarly, in a loft or basement, check that vents or airbricks are allowing circulation to take place.

-    Ignoring condensation can lead to problems and some of these issues might not covered by your insurance.
+Ignoring condensation can lead to problems and some of these issues might not be covered by your insurance.

 What causes damp?

 Damp is the presence of higher levels of moisture in the structure of a building.
 It can be caused by:

 - Faulty pipes, guttering or drainage

 - High levels of ground around the property